-9.6.
+9.7.
 Staff Mobility - Grants

 Mobility grants for staff are provided as contributions towards subsistence and travel.
-Staff subsistence and travel costs are paid as flat rates, regardless of pays on receipted expenditure.
+Staff subsistence and travel costs are paid as flat rates, regardless if your institution pays receipted expenditure.
+Travel days are not included in the calculation of the minimum duration.

-An HEI can aware funding for up to 2 travel days.
-If the staff member is participating in activities on the same day as travelling, they are not entitled to a travel day.
-Please note, travel days are not included within the minimum duration.
+A HEI can award funding for up to 2 travel days.
+A travel day is a day's subsistence for the staff member traveling before and/or after participating in teaching or training activities.
+If the staff member is participating in teaching or training activities on the same day as travelling, they are not entitled to a travel day.